MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 We highly recommend coaches from the Roong Reuang Coach company as pictured below.
 Vehicle will vary based on what you book.

 Ideal for solo travelers or couples, the shared coach is our preferred method of travel when we need to get to and from the airport as it offers a comfortable, affordable and enjoyable journey.
-Some things to note include:
+You will need to organise a way from the RRC Bus Station to your accommodation in Hua Hin.

 Please keep in mind that we've only experienced the coach bus shown in the pictures.
 There are other buses available, so the conditions and experience will vary depending on the vehichle you choose